adex-badr18/infinion-campaign/README.md

 # FRONTEND CAMPAIGN CHALLENGE

-This project was developed as a test challenge for the application of the Frontend Developer Trainee Program at Infinion Technologies.
+I developed this project as part of the test challenge required for the Frontend Trainee Program at Infinion Technologies.

 The challenge aims to assess applicants ability to translate a given design into a functional frontend interface while integrating with a backend API.